Frequently Asked Questions

 Absolutely!
 Please feel free to bring as many family and friends as you want!
 They make great cheerleaders and spectators.
 Please note, only rappellers and staff are allowed in the building and on the roof.

 What if I do not raise the entire $1,000?

 We will be working with you every step of the way to make sure that every person who signs up is successful in raising the minimum.
 We will provide you with fundraising ideas and tips all along the way.
 You will also have the option to put any remaining deficit on your credit card so you can secure your rappel time.
 If you do not make your goal, please understand that all registration fees and donations are non-refundable.
 All dollars will go to support The Victory Center and the good work we do helping cancer patients!

 Can I use a GoPro camera during my rappel?

 One of our incentives to encourage people to raise more than the $1,000 minimum is that if you raise at least $1,500, we will provide you with a GoPro camera that is safely mounted on your helmet.
-As soon as you land, we will provide you with the footage of your rappel.
+After you complete the rappel process, we will provide you with the footage of your rappel.
 You will not be allowed to bring your own GoPro to the event, though family and friends can certainly record your experience from the ground.

 Where do all the contributions go?

 Every dollar raised at Over the Edge for Victory stays right here in our community!
 The Victory Center is a local, grassroots organization that is completely privately funded.
 We do not receive any government funding or health insurance reimbursements.
 Therefore, every dollar raised helps us provide free programs and services to the cancer patients, survivors and family members in our community.